 Three Tips for Working From Home for Anyone

 - Move your body.
 If you track your movement on a wearable, you may notice that you went from rabbit to snail in two days.
 That 82 step walk to the bathroom is now 12 steps.
 That 256 step walk to the cafeteria is now four steps because you're set up in your kitchen.
 Set a timer (Focusbooster is my timer of choice for many reasons.
 Use code Marcey2019 for 30% off any plan) and get up every 50 minutes, 90 max, to prevent glute amnesia.

 - Standing Desk.
 A couple of my clients have gotten creative at home because they are used to their standing desks.
 I have used a standing desk for at least a decade (when I had to google medical cart to find one).
 An ironing board or table or books on top of a table can work in a pinch.
 Since this is going to be a longer time than just a couple of days, invest in something that will be more ergonomic.

 If you need to move around your house because you are dodging spouses working from home and kids playing, use a FitDesk portable desk, sit-to-stand desk, or go all out and get a FitBike!
 I've reviewed the FitBike and desk mats here.

 3. Learn a new habit.
 Use this time to do what you don't make time to do.
-Take the course, get your continuing education credits up to speed, read the book you never have time for.
+Take the course, get your continuing education credits up to speed, and read the book you never have time for.
 I give CPEs for CPAs through two online platforms.
-I have one scheduled next week with CPA Academy and I expect it to fill up, not just because people may have time, but because it's about How to Work Anytime, Anywhere!
+I have one scheduled next week with CPA Academy and I expect it to fill up, not just because people may have time, but because it's about how to work remotely!
 I had two people email me last week about my online Work Well.
 Play More!
 Masterclass starting in April.
 I'm not postponing it because now is the time to start healthy and productive habits.
-Curious?
-Check it out here.

 No High Fives, No Fist Bumps, but lots of virtual hugs.